ggLuigi/FullStack-Web-app-NodeJs-React-Redux-Express-MongoDB/README.md

 * Google OAuth to handle account
 * Passport JS with passport-google-oauth20 to help with google oauth setup for our setup to obtain users' profile and email for registration
 * Nodemon npm package to help with automatically update the local server for changes
+* MongoDB is our database choice.
+Mongoose library is used to connect MongoDB that hosted on Atlas.
+* Cookie-session npm package is used to extract cookie data